iinsys/dotfiles/README.md

 ---

-**Note**: This repository is designed to be practical and not overly complex.
+**Not⚠️e**: This repository is designed to be practical and not overly complex.
 If you find any configuration too complicated or unnecessary, feel free to customize or remove it.
-The goal is to make DevOps work more efficient, not to add complexity.
+The goal is to make DevOps work more efficient, not to add complexity and also not that it is still in progress and we are still testing the environments so if you find any bug please create a ticket.